AndreasWBartels/JGISShell/README.md

 ```

 ## Data access URL schema
-The fourth part is a URL based schema to access different kinds of datastores and layers.
+The fourth part is a URL based schema to access different kinds of datastores or layers.

 ## Author
 JGISShell was created by [Andreas W. Bartels](https://github.com/AndreasWBartels).